Radiation-mediated shocks in gamma-ray bursts: spectral evolution: Results

-To get a more clear view of the parameter evolution across the GRB, we forward-fold twenty instantaneous spectra through the Fermi GBM response matrix and fit the mock data sets with the Band function.
+To get a more clear view of the parameter evolution across the GRB, we forward-folded twenty instantaneous spectra through the Fermi GBM response matrix and fitted the mock datasets with the Band function.
 The resulting best-fit parameters and their uncertainties are shown in the bottom-right panel of Figure~\ref{fig:standard_case}.
-The S/N is set to be 300 for the peak flux bin, while the other bins have their S/N determined by their relative brightness.
-The high maximum S/N is chosen such that the fitted parameter evolution can be seen more clearly.
-However, we note that a time-resolved analysis with twenty bins of such high quality in a short pulse like the one studied here would be extremely rare.
+The S/N was set to be 300 for the peak flux bin, while the other bins had their S/N determined by their relative brightness.
+The high maximum S/N was chosen such that the fitted parameter evolution could be seen more clearly.
+However, we note that a time-resolved analysis with twenty bins of such high quality in a short pulse similar to the one studied here would be extremely rare.